Medicare Plan F vs. Plan G: What’s the Difference?

 One major difference is that Medigap Plan G does not cover the Medicare Part B deductible, which Medigap Plan F does cover.
 In 2023, the Part B deductible amount is $226 per year.

-Another big difference between Medicare Plan F and Plan G is who is eligible to enroll.
+Another big difference between Medicare Plan F vs. Plan G is who is eligible to enroll.
 Both plans require you to first have Original Medicare, but the enrollment guidelines for Plan F changed at the beginning of 2020.

 If you first became eligible for Medicare on or after January 1, 2020, you cannot enroll in Medicare Plan F. The good news is that you may still be able to apply if you were eligible for Medicare before this date and if Plan F is offered where you live.
 In addition, if you have already enrolled in Plan F before January 1, 2020, you’ll be able to keep it.